Pacific Engagement Strategy

 Briefing Note Summary

-Cairns is the ideal strategic hub for the implementation of Australia’s Pacific Engagement Strategy.
+Cairns is the ideal strategic hub for implementation of Australia’s heightened Pacific engagement strategy.

 Cairns has the geographic adjacency, structures, business, education and cultural ties, and relationships to become the operational base to deliver many of the programs of the Office of the Pacific.

 Strategic geographic links

-The impacts of COVID-19 have been greatly felt by Pacific nations, with their heavy reliance on tourism as a key pillar of economic development2.
-To address the economic challenges of our Pacific neighbours, as well as the workforce shortages created in Australia due to the pandemic, the Pacific Labour Scheme has become an important program for both nations.
-It helps address labour force shortages in Australia whilst supporting economic prosperity in the participating countries and helps Pacific economies recover from the impacts of COVID-19.
-With its pre-existing links to the Pacific community, Cairns would be a natural location for the organisational hub of the Pacific Labour Scheme.
-From now until 2030, the Pacific region is estimated to need US$3.1B in investment per year3.
-While Australia has consistently been the largest investor in the region, with a record $1.44B in development assistance in 2020-2021, a total of 62 countries are active Pacific investors with the top five being Australia, China, New Zealand, the United States, and Japan.
+The impacts of COVID-19 have been greatly felt by Pacific nations, with their heavy reliance on tourism a key pillar of economic development.3 To address the economic challenges of our Pacific neighbours, as well as the workforce shortages in Australia due to the pandemic, the Pacific Labour Scheme has become an important program for both nations.
+It helps address labour shortages in Australia whilst supporting economic prosperity in participating countries and helps Pacific economies recover from the impacts of COVID-19.
+With its existing links to the Pacific community, Cairns would be a natural location for the organisational hub of the Pacific Labour Scheme.
+From now until 2030, the Pacific region is estimated to need US$3.1bn in investment per year.3 While Australia has consistently been the largest investor in the region, with a record $1.44bn in 2020-2021, a total of 62 countries are active Pacific investors with the top five being Australia, China, New Zealand, the United States, and Japan.
 Australia has traditionally focussed on building capacity for social initiatives such as health care, policing, and security, while other countries such as China have focussed on catalytic infrastructure projects such as marine facilities, airports, and roads.

-Australia’s Step-Up to the Pacific program, which sees engagement in the Pacific as one of the highest priorities of Government, is tied to the 2017 Foreign Policy White Paper and commits Australia to a more ambitious level of Pacific engagement4.
-The Pacific nations themselves have identified a number of challenges in regard to pursuing economic growth.
-These include unreliable telecommunications networks; shortages around skills and expertise; concerns regarding law and order (security); and control of fisheries, their most prolific natural resource.
+Australia’s Step-Up to the Pacific program, which sees engagement in the Pacific as one of the highest priorities of Government, is tied to the 2017 Foreign Policy White Paper and commits Australia to a more ambitious level of Pacific engagement.4 The Pacific nations have identified a number of challenges in regard to pursuing economic growth.
+These include unreliable telecommunications networks; skill shortages; security concerns; and control of fisheries, their most prolific natural resource.

-While the newly formed Office of the Pacific has been tasked with overseeing Australia’s Pacific Engagement Strategy, Cairns already has strong established networks and links with nations of the Pacific, together with expertise in working with dispersed populations and tropical climates.
-The city is therefore well placed to facilitate the administration of the next phase of security, education, health, trade, and investment conversations in the region.
+While the Office of the Pacific has been tasked with overseeing Australia’s Pacific Engagement Strategy, Cairns already has strong established networks with Pacific nations, together with expertise in working with dispersed populations and tropical climates.
+The city is therefore well placed to facilitate the administration of the next phase of security, education, health, trade, and investment conversations in the region

 Establishing a regional pacific hub

-Over the past several years, growing tensions between the United States and China have elevated the strategic importance of the Pacific, and Australia is now more than ever a frontline player in terms of engagement and development of the region.
+Recently, growing tensions between the US and China have elevated the strategic importance of the Pacific, and Australia is more than ever a frontline player in terms of engagement and development of the region.
 Increased emphasis on the region is largely due to tensions around trade agreements, which reflect strong economic growth in the Pacific.
-As recently as November 2020, China signed an MOU with Western Province in Papua New Guinea to build a $204M fish processing plant less than 200km from the Australian border, a move that also raises concerns over Australian border security.
+In November 2020, China signed an MOU with Western Province in PNG to build a $204m fish processing plant less than 200km from the Australian border, a move that raised concerns over Australian border security.
 However, in the case of China, trade agreements are linked to repayable loans, which appear beyond the capacity of Pacific nations as developing economies with scarce national resources.
 This has increased the need to secure their fisheries, resource productivity, policing, and security.
 This agreement was followed by the bilateral security cooperation pact between China and the Solomon Islands in early 2022.

 Evolving geopolitical tensions in the region have led to a number of significant collaborations in the Pacific.
-These include a bilateral agreement between the US and Australia to reinstate the Lombrum Naval Base on Manus Island in PNG, and a quadrilateral partnership between Australia, Japan, the United States, and India to mobilise infrastructure investment in the Indo-Pacific.
-In addition, Australia has established a $2B Australian Infrastructure Financing Facility for the Pacific (AIFFP), signalling the significance of the future economic partnership.
+These include a bilateral agreement between the US and Australia to reinstate the Lombrum Naval Base on Manus Island, and a quadrilateral partnership between Australia, Japan, the US, and India to mobilise infrastructure investment in the Indo-Pacific.
+In addition, Australia has established a $2bn Australian Infrastructure Financing Facility for the Pacific, signalling the significance of the future economic partnership.
 4 As well, commitments to form bilateral security treaties in the Pacific, notably with PNG and Vanuatu, have marked recent negotiations.
 On the back of these collaborations and negotiations, the Pacific is a region that has undergone and is undergoing profound change.
 This will be further accelerated through the establishment of the PACER Plus free trade agreement, through which 14 countries (including Australia) are collectively focussed on facilitating trade to strengthen the Pacific’s global position.

-- Defence and Marine – The Cairns Marine Precinct is home to HMAS Cairns, one of only five naval bases in Australia, and is the ideal base for OPV and Border Force vessel sustainment and maintenance, the Pacific Maritime Security Programme, and the Pacific Mobile Training Team.
+The Cairns Marine Precinct is home to HMAS Cairns, one of only five naval bases in Australia, and is the ideal base for OPV and Border Force vessel sustainment and maintenance, the Pacific Maritime Security Program, and the Pacific Mobile Training Team.
 Under the Security of Critical Infrastructure Act (2018) the Cairns port is a critical national infrastructure asset.

-- Infrastructure and Development – With the Northern Australian Infrastructure Fund headquartered in Cairns, the structure exists to either manage or co-locate the $2B Australian Infrastructure Financing Facility for the Pacific (AIFFP) from the region.
+With the Northern Australia Infrastructure Fund (NAIF) headquartered in Cairns, the structure exists to either manage or co-locate the $2bn Australian Infrastructure Financing Facility for the Pacific (AIFFP) from the region.
 Cairns is also supported by direct flights and shipping links to and from Pacific nations.

-- Sport – Cairns is the ideal base for elite athlete training camps associated with the Australia-Pacific Sports Linkages Program.
-It has strong links established through the Pacific Games and provides the perfect base for hosting or co-hosting future Pacific Games.
+Cairns is the ideal base for elite athlete training camps associated with the Australia-Pacific Sports Linkages Program.
+It has strong links through the Pacific Games and provides the perfect base for hosting or co-hosting future Pacific Games.
 It would also be an ideal location for a Pacific training hub for the 2032 Olympics.
 The Prime Minister recently lent his support to having a National Rugby League team based in PNG.2

-Cairns is home to the Exchange Innovation and Information Centre (EiiC), which works in partnership with PNG Government to promote business and educational links between Cairns, PNG, and the Pacific.
+Cairns is home to the Exchange Innovation and Information Centre (EiiC), which works in partnership with PNG to promote business and educational links between Cairns, PNG, and the Pacific.
 The EiiC is unique within Australia and houses the offices of Tradelinked Cairns PNG Pacific, and of PNG National and Provincial agencies.
 Cairns also hosts 12 Foreign Consulates, and through existing business links is engaged with and supports the Pacific Labour Scheme.